Sewer Line Repair and Replacement

 Standard homeowner's insurance typically does not cover sewer line repair — it's considered part of the structure maintenance responsibility.
 However, many insurers offer an affordable sewer line insurance rider.
 Some municipalities offer sewer line protection programs.
 Always check with your insurance agent before a problem occurs, not after.

 Typical cost range: $500–$3,000.
 Prices vary by location and severity.
-Call for a upfront quote.
+Call for an upfront quote.

 Find Sewer Line Repair in Your State